whitneyburton/portfolios/students/1508/Tyler_Komoroske/20160122-tyler-komoroske-m3.md

 ### Playing a Part

 * During this module, I tried to extend as much help as I possibly could to my classmates and it was very enjoyable for me.
 I was able to help my classmates understand some abstract concepts and at the same time, I was able to reinforce my own learning.
 I consistently offered help to my classmates during the evenings and tried to make sure I was explaining concepts that made sense to my classmates who asked me for help.
 Overall, this module was an extremely rewarding experience.

+### Notes

+## A: End-of-Module Assessment

+* 3: Student achieved a "3" or better on each category of the assessment

+## B: Individual Work & Projects

+* 3: Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

+## C: Group Work & Projects

+* 3: Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.

+## D: Community Participation

+* 3: Student participates in required activities and does at least one or two above-and-beyond supports of the community.

+## E: Peer & Instructor Feedback

+* 3: Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.

+Outcome - promoted